To reference the discussion below, it would be helpful to open the Y-Results page of this web site in a new tab.

 This level of similarity in Y chromosome makeup is within the range predicted by genetic theory for fourth cousins.
 Based on theoretical considerations published by Bruce Walsh, the Time back to a Most Recent Common Ancestor (TMRCA) between two relatives, given a difference of 2 out of 37 tested marker sites, can be estimated for specified mutation rates.
 Use of the TMRCA Calculator at http://www.dnacalculator.org/tmrcaCalculator.php permits the following probability statement to be made for the estimated TMRCA: “there is a 47% chance that the two individuals (such as CD and AAD/JBD) shared a common paternal ancestor within the last 9 generations”.
 This calculation of “cumulative probability” assumes an average mutation rate of 0.004 for the 37 marker sites.
 The TMRCA Calculator also reports “…the two individuals most likely shared a common paternal ancestor 7 generations ago”.
 The actual number of generations back to their common ancestor for CD was five and for brothers AAD and JBD it was six.
 These observed numbers of generations of five and six compare closely with the theoretical prediction of 7 generations.

-2. As is the case for WILLIAM’S descendants in (1.) above, the two descendants of Lewis, MFD and JTD, also differ in only two of the 37 DNA marker sites.
+2. As is the case for WILLIAM’S descendants in (1.) above, the two descendants of the LEWIS lineage , MFD and JTD, also differ in only two of the 37 DNA marker sites.
 Therefore, the calculations used above also apply to MFD and JTD such that two such individuals likely shared a common ancestor 7 generations ago.
 Being fifth cousins, MFD and JTD shared a common ancestor six generations back, which agrees closely with the theoretical prediction of 7 generations.

-3. In CORNELIUS’S lineage, ACD and HWD are sixth cousins who differ in three of 37 tested marker sites, #450, CDYa, and CDYb.
+3. In CORNELIUS’S lineage, ACD, HWD and RBD are sixth cousins who differ in three or four of 37 tested marker sites, 389, 450, CDYa, and CDYb.
 Given this level of difference and use of the TMRCA Calculator as above, “there is a 50% chance that two such individuals shared a common paternal ancestor within the last 13 generations”.
 And, from the TMRCA Calculator,”… the two individuals most likely shared a common paternal ancestor 11 generations ago”.
 These theoretical values calculated for TMRCA are based on an average mutation rate of 0.004 and are, therefore, over estimates because of the reported high mutation rates of the CDY DNA marker sites.
 In light of this, the observed differences (at three marker sites) between these sixth cousins agrees with the theoretical prediction within the limits of chance sampling.

-An interesting note for these two relatively closely related Deweeses; ACD spells his surname Dewees and HWD spells his DeWeese.
-As more of Cornelius’ descendants join this surname project, it may be possible to assign unique, deduced haplotypes to these Dewees and DeWeese sub-lineages.
+An interesting note for these three relatively closely related Deweeses; ACD spells his surname Dewees and HWD and RBD spell theirs DeWeese.
+As more of Cornelius’s descendants join this surname project, it may be possible to assign unique, deduced haplotypes to these Dewees and DeWeese sub-lineages.

-As noted in the Y-Results page, three Dewees males are confirmed by SNP (Single Nucleotide Polymorphism) testing to belong to the I2b1haplogroup.
+As shown in the Y-Results page, four Dewees males are confirmed by SNP (Single Nucleotide Polymorphism) testing to belong to the I2b1haplogroup.
 Their I2b1 designation is colored green.
-The I2b1 haplogroup designations for the remaining four Deweeses are in red and “have been predicted by Family Tree DNA based on unambiguous results”, primarily from their STR haplotypes.
+The I2b1 haplogroup designations for the remaining five Deweeses are in red and “have been predicted by Family Tree DNA based on unambiguous results”, primarily from their STR haplotypes.
 The I2b1 haplogroup identifies a group of people who all share the M223 SNP, a rare mutation that occurred in their common male ancestor several thousand years ago.
 Males having a Y chromosome with this mutation were present in northern Europe after the last ice age and today are concentrated in the countries of Denmark, Germany and the Netherlands.
 The common ancestor of U. S. Dewees(e) lineages is Garrett Hendricks deWees, who immigrated from the Netherlands to New Amsterdam (now NYC) in about 1663.
 This information is in agreement with the Dewees(e) haplogroup designation.
-Learn more about Y haplogroups at http://www.genebase.com/tutorial/item.php?tuId=12.
+For information about the I2b1 haplogroup, see http://www.genebase.com/tutorial/item.php?tuId=12.

 Administrator, Dewees(e) Surname Project